ananyah-an/GrowthLink-credit_card_spam_detection/README.md

-💳 Credit Card Fraud Detection using XGBoost & SHAP
+ Credit Card Fraud Detection

-📌 Project Summary
+ Project Summary

 This project identifies fraudulent credit card transactions using machine learning.
 It combines XGBoost for prediction, SMOTE to handle class imbalance, and SHAP for model explainability.

-📦 Libraries Used
+ Libraries Used

 pandas, numpy